Espresso (song): Music video

-An accompanying music video for "Espresso", directed by Dave Meyers, was filmed at Castaic Lake, California, on March 29, 2024, and released on April 12, 2024.
+An accompanying music video for "Espresso", directed by Dave Meyers, was filmed at Castaic Lake, California, through the span of March 26-27 2024, and released on April 12, 2024.
 About the video, Carpenter expressed: "Since the day I heard the song, I saw a beach atmosphere—and more specifically this kind of old school [and] modern environment.
 [I wanted to capture] the playfulness that I like to use throughout all of my videos.
 I also just wanted a pool car, to be frank".

 The video begins with Carpenter driving a man across the lake in a speedboat.
 As the man leans close behind her, she makes a sharp turn that leads to him falling out of the boat.
 Carpenter retrieves his wallet and pulls out his gold credit card.
-As she makes land, she meets with other girls and engages in various activities such as reading a book, receiving massages and pedicures, and sunbathing while being fanned by palm fronds.
+As she makes land, she meets with other girls and engages in various activities such as reading a book, receiving massages and pedicures, enjoying espresso served in distinctive conical demitasse cups with a small spoon for stirring, and sunbathing while being fanned by palm fronds.
 Right before the second verse, another vintage car shows up with a bunch of other boys, who hold up a surfboard that she dances on top of.
 They continue to party together, and the car is eventually filled with water as Carpenter and one of the boys lounge in it like a hot tub.
 However, she is then spotted by the man from the beginning of the video, along with the police, who apprehend Carpenter and recover the man's wallet and gold credit card.
 As her friends unsuccessfully try to protest to the cops, she waves goodbye to her friends before being shoved into the cop car, which the police officer is unable to start up.
 In the last few seconds, part of the instrumental from "Please Please Please", Carpenter's next single, plays from a horn on the top of the police car.